 (16.15)

 For sharp operation, the before set operation is , the active set operation is , the after set operation is , and the relation is .

+The sharp operation is similar to subtraction operation in mathematics, examples given below illustrates it.
+As this is a non-disjoint sharp, it produces two cubes which intersect.

 Example 16.14